mmcdermott/How-to-PhD/docs/skill_modules/communication.md

      _Note here that "interesting" doesn't refer to the technical complexity of your solution, but rather why the investigation you're proposing is interesting in and of itself (if it is)_.
   3. Why is it hard?
-       a.
-Why do naive baselines fail?
+       1. Why do naive baselines fail?
           _In some cases, it may be self-evident why naive baselines fail.
 In such cases, while you should still know why they fail, you may not include that in your paper._
-       b.
-Why hasn't it been solved before? / What's wrong with previous proposed solutions?
+       2. Why hasn't it been solved before? / What's wrong with previous proposed solutions?
           Ideally, for this point, you can give a single clear problem that dictates why prior solutions fail, and use that to motivate your solution below.
   4. How do I solve the problem?
-     a.
-Concretely, how do I address the problem identified in 3b?
+     1. Concretely, how do I address the problem identified in 3b?
 How do I differ from prior works?
   5. How will I convince you that my solution works?
 E.g., what are my results?
   6. What is the context in which my solution works?
 What are the limitations of my solutoin?